Questions and Answers About Domestic Abuse and Protective Orders

 - If the judge thinks you need protection from domestic abuse, the judge will issue a temporary protective order which will take effect right away and is good until there is a court hearing in your case.

 - The Judge will also schedule a court hearing.
 The court hearing is usually 10-15 days after you completed the forms at the Clerk's office.
+The date and time for the hearing will usually be on the second page of the temporary protection order or on the first page of the order if the temporary protection order isn't granted.

 - After you have your hearing in court, the judge will issue a protective order that can last up to 12 months if the judge finds that you need protection from domestic abuse.